cocotb/cocotb/docs/source/upgrade-2.0.rst

 the value would be zero-extended based on the endianness of :class:`!BinaryValue`.

 :class:`!LogicArray` has no concept of "bit-endianness" as the indexing scheme is arbitrary.
-When partially setting a :class:`!LogicArray`, you are expected to provide the slice you want to set explicitly, and it must match the size of the value it's being set with.
+When partially setting a :class:`!LogicArray`, you are expected to explicitly provide the slice you want to set, and it must match the size of the value it's being set with.

 .. code-block:: python